Hiring a summer nanny? Payroll and taxes, handled.See how →

 How to Talk to Your Employer About Legal Pay

-A practical, non-confrontational guide for nannies who want to be paid on the books.
+A practical, non-confrontational guide for nannies who want legal pay.
 Scripts, talking points, and advice for a conversation that benefits everyone.

 February 10, 2026